itaysarfaty/compare-sorts/README.md

 # About

-A typescript project to compare the preformance of different sorting algorithims.
+A typescript project to compare the performance of different sorting algorithms.

 # Supported algorithms